 The Echo Show 10 takes the prize in terms of audio, too.
 This said, the Echo Show 5 succeeds as a desk or bedside speaker system and voice-chat device given its 1.7-inch driver.

 - Echo Show 5: One 1.7-inch (4W) driver.

 - Echo Show 8: Dual two-inch (10W) drivers.

-- Echo Show 10 (full-sized Echo Show): Two one-inch tweeters, and one three-inch subwoofer.
+- Echo Show 10: Two one-inch tweeters, and one three-inch subwoofer.